 California law does not require employers to offer paid time off for jury service.
-That said, if a company has a stated policy of allowing a certain number of paid days off for jury service, then it has an obligation to act in accordance with its policy.
+That said, if a company has a stated policy allowing a certain number of paid days off for jury service, it has an obligation to act in accordance with that policy.

-As part of California’s workplace leave laws, employers are required to allow you unpaid time off of work due to jury duty service or if you were subpoenaed to court as a witness.
-As a result of having to take time off of work, your employer cannot:
+As part of California’s workplace leave laws, employers are required to allow you unpaid time off from work due to jury duty service or if you are subpoenaed to court as a witness.
+As a result of having to take time off work, your employer cannot:

 - Fire you,